zeldaret/mm/CONTRIBUTING.md

     - Can be verified locally by running `tools/warnings_count/check_new_warnings.sh`
 - New variables & functions should follow standard naming conventions.
 - Comments and variables have correct spelling.

+Feel free to reach out on the Discord if you have any questions about these steps or encounter any issues.

 ### Pull Request Process